akiraz2/yii2-blog/README.md

 Yii2 Blog
 =========
-Yii2 Blog for other application, especially for [Yii2 Adminlte](https://github.com/funson86/yii2-adminlte)
+Yii2 Blog for other application, cloned from https://github.com/funson86/yii2-blog